skip to main content

 April 29, 2020

-Join us as we talk with Melanie Salort, a pediatric occupational therapist (for 18 years so far!).
-For most of her career, she has specialized in the area of sensory processing both in clinical and teaching capacity.
-In 2017, Ms. Salort completed a fellowship in Infant Parent Mental Health and has a particular interest in supporting the parent/child relationship.
-She works at sensory...
-Read more
+Join us as we talk with Melanie Salort, a pediatric occupational therapist with 18 years of experience.
+For most of her career, she has specialized in sensory processing, both in clinical work and teaching.
+In 2017, Melanie completed a fellowship in Infant Parent Mental Health and has a particular interest in supporting the parent-child relationship.
+She works at a sensory integration clinic in… Read more

 #7 Preparing for Your Postpartum Quarantine with Heather Chiancola, CPD